Generically Bloated

 Rust generics are great, but they can bloat the final code, and have negative effects on compile times.
 This post discusses a "trick" to help fight those effects.

-Imagine you have a distributed system and need to answer something like, "Which node is closest to Node X?" or perhaps "Which N nodes are closest to Node Y?"
+Imagine you have a distributed system and need to answer a question such as, "Which node is closest to Node X?" or perhaps "Which N nodes are closest to Node Y?"

 It turns out answering this question naively is wildly wasteful.